 Picking a Teacher

 The beauty of learning Korean on Italki is that you can shop around for language teachers with different levels of experience, class times and class prices.
 You can find a teacher for as little as US $5 for a 30-minute class.

 Once you have picked the teacher that best suits your needs, you can organise a class on Skype (or their inbuilt video and resource sharing platform) and pay with PayPal.
 Due to different time zones around the world and the vast international community on Italki, you can arrange classes at almost anytime of the day.
-You could even schedule a class in the morning before work or class – just turn off the Skype camera if you don’t have time to wash your face!
+You could even schedule a class in the morning before work or class – just turn off the webcam if you don’t have time to wash your face!

-The advantages of studying online via Skype is that you have full control on where, when and what you learn.
+The advantages of studying online via video is that you have full control on where, when and what you learn.
 You can study at home in the comfort of your house, in a private study room at university, in the park or any quiet space.
 All you need is an Internet connection and a mobile device or laptop in a quiet environment.
 It’s then up to you whether you turn your webcam or mobile camera on so your teacher can see you.
 Some teachers on Italki prefer not to use their camera but as a student and a customer you should be entitled to ask them to switch on the camera if that enhances your study.
 Most teachers will be able to adapt to various video platforms, but generally may have a suggestion for their usual process, for example, video calls via Skypa and using Google Drive to share resources.

 However, if you are going to opt for teachers who charge less then there’s a high probability that they are less adept at holding a class.
 I’ve found that many of the cheaper Korean instructors on the site are Korean students studying in America earning money in their spare time.
 Given their inexperience in teaching, the onus has therefore been on me to prepare material for the class, and send through my questions before the class.
 I use study materials from TalktomeinKorean.com.